Application process

 Put yourself in the employer's shoes

 An effective cover letter will always start with the employer’s needs in mind.
 Don’t just write down all the key achievements and the academic successes that you think set you apart – and of which you’re particularly proud.
-An effective cover letter will be framed around what the employer wants (and needs) to see and learn, rather than what you want to tell them.
+An effective cover letter will be framed around what skills and abilities the employer wants (and needs) to recruit.

 Research the employer carefully